danilocgsilva/a_vs_n/helpers_projects/populling_names_in_database/README.md

 To clean the users table (new tests can be performed only when the users table are empty):

 `php artisan clean`

+As the test can take much time, can be a problema to track everything that happens in the terminal.
+So, each time that you populate the database, the software writes in the root diretory a file that registers the time for database populatting.
+It is called *populling-output-HASH*, beign the hash a code that tells the exact moment of file creation.